 DR GILBERT FAURE / SCIENCE PHOTO LIBRARY DR GILBERT FAURE / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph of crystals of calcium phosphate on the surface of tibial (lower leg bone) cartilage in the knee joint of a patient with chondrocalcinosis.
-The disease is characterised by the presence of calcium phosphate crystals in joint cartilage, which cause inflammation, swelling, reduced articulation & may lead to the destruction of the joint.
+Scanning electron micrograph combined with dispersive spectrometry to analyse a crystal of calcium phosphate on the surface of cartilage in a knee joint of a patient with chondrocalcinosis.
+Spectrometry shows the concentration of calcium along a horizontal line; a peak is observed when the line crosses the crystal indicating a high calcium concentration.
+The accumulation of calcium phosphate crystals in joint cartilage causes inflammation, swelling, reduced articulation & may lead to the destruction of the joint.
 The disease is also known as pseudogout for its resemblance to gout.
-The crystals associated with gout, however, are formed from sodium urate due to a malfunctioning of the uric acid metabolism.
-Magnification X1,500 (at 13x13cm size).
+Magnification X750 (at 13x13cm size).

 Model release not required.
 Property release not required.